RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-02/1-installing-sample-tables.md

-# Install a sample dataset
+# Install a Sample Dataset

 ## Introduction